koykov/algoexpert.io/longest-substring-without-duplication/readme.md

 Write a function that takes in a string and returns its longest substring without duplicate characters.

-<p>You can assume that there will only be one longest substring without duplication.</p>
+You can assume that there will only be one longest substring without duplication.

 ### Sample Input
 ```